YuSylvan/Improving-Indoor-Occupancy-Prediction-using-Graph-Neural-Networks-and-Positional-Encodings/README.md

 # Occupancy prediction models

+> **Dataset availability:** The related datasets are not publicly available yet.
+We are currently planning a separate dataset release.
+Once the datasets are published, this repository will be updated with the corresponding data access information.

 This folder contains a cleaned, GitHub-ready version of the occupancy prediction code.

 The public code starts from an already prepared 81-column `pandas.DataFrame`.
 The DataFrame must use two-level columns in the format `(room_name, sensor_name)`.
 Database access, raw-data export, missing-value handling, and normalization are intentionally excluded.

 ## Files